Josh Naylor Player Props: Guardians vs. Marlins

 Josh Naylor At The Plate

-- Naylor has two home runs and eight walks while batting .153.
+- Naylor has two home runs and eight walks while hitting .153.

-- Naylor has picked up a hit in 29.4% of his 17 games this year, with more than one hit in 17.6% of them.
+- Naylor has picked up a hit in five of 17 games this season, with multiple hits three times.

-- He has gone deep in two of 17 games played this year, and in 2.9% of his plate appearances.
+- In 17 games played this year, he has homered in two of them.

-- In eight games this year, Naylor has picked up an RBI, with more than one RBI once.
+- Naylor has driven in a run in eight games this year (47.1%), including one multiple-RBI game.

-- In three of 17 games this year, he has scored, including multiple runs once.
+- In three of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.